 Saving water is not just about saving the water you can see, or the water that affects your water bill.
 Here are a few out-of-the-box ways to save a ton of water.

-Beef is typically regarded as the most water-intensive food item, requiring an average of nearly 1,800 gallons of water for 1 pound of beef, which makes sense, considering the fact that cows consume up to 30 gallons per day.
+Beef is typically regarded as the most water-intensive food item, requiring an average of nearly 1,800 gallons of water for 1 pound of beef, which makes sense, considering the fact that cows consume up to 30 gallons of water per day.
 According to EcoWatch, the water needed for 3.5 pounds of beef (that’s about 10 burgers) is the same amount of water needed for an entire year's worth of showers for one person.
 If you're looking to make a low-impact swap, kidney beans need just a tenth of the water that beef needs, according to a Loma Linda University study, as per EcoWatch.

 And it’s not just cows that guzzle inordinate amounts of water — around 575 gallons of water are required per pound of pork, and about 470 gallons of water are needed to make one pound of chicken meat, according to Discover.

-Eliminating animal products from your diet can save far more water than taking shorter showers — so even if you’re not ready to go vegan, you can make simple swaps, such as drinking non-dairy milk instead of cow’s milk, Beyond burgers instead of beef burgers, and tofu scramble instead of eggs.
+Eliminating animal products from your diet can save far more water than taking shorter showers — so even if you’re not ready to go vegan, you can make simple swaps, such as having non-dairy milk instead of cow’s milk, Beyond burgers instead of beef burgers, and tofu scramble instead of eggs.
 Here’s our guide to transitioning to a plant-based diet.